park108/log/README.md

 ### DynamoDB
 DynamoDB is a NoSQL DB that sutable for serverless architecture.
 According to the MSA philosophy, it uses only one table.

+### S3
+HTML file uploader for personal purpose.
+When a file dragged into the drop zone, API Gateway w/ Lambda gets the S3 pre-signed URL.
+Upload multiple files directly into S3 bucket using pre-signed URLs.